laurasimsdev/helios-wellness/README.md

 ---

-## Examples:
+## More Projects:
-Take a look at these couple examples that I have in my own portfolio:
+Take a look at these additional projects in my portfolio:

 **Art Circle:** https://github.com/laurasimsdev/art-circle